Florin Florea··9 min read

 A cost estimate API takes structured inputs (project type, platform, feature list, region, quality tier) and returns a cost range plus a breakdown.
 Ours returns JSON like: project type "ecommerce", platform "shopify", 40-80 hours of adjustments, and a $6,400-$14,200 range with per-feature line items.

-Who embeds one, from requests I have seen hit our endpoint:
+Who embeds one, from requests we have seen hit our endpoint:

 2. SaaS onboarding flows.
 Website builders and hosting resellers show "what would this cost with an agency?" next to their own price.
 A $29/month plan looks different next to a $9,500 agency quote.